esell/kvpm/README.md

 This is a toy password manager that uses [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/) as the backend to store your secrets/passwords.
 It supports the basic CRUD features.

+kvpm also supports the ability to dump secrets to a local file where all values are encrypted.
+This would be used in situations where internet access was not available.

 # Install